bazookanu/kanud.github.io/_posts/2012-05-20--muggas--part-0.md

 ---
 layout: post
-title:  Muggas : Part 0
+title:  "Muggas : Part 0"
 ---
 It's that time of the year again.
 Some guy came to me for advice regarding engineering admissions, so I thought I should write a post.
 It's easy to forget how (naive) we were before we signed up for engineering.
 I remember because I wrote some of it down.